 Low angle paddling is when the paddle is held horizontally, and the hands are closer together during the stroke.

 This kind of paddling is less tiring and is suitable for constant paddling while kayak touring.
-Blades on these low-angle paddles are more extended and skinnier than high-angle paddles.
+Blades on these low-angle paddles are more extended and skinnier than on high-angle paddles.

 The wing blade has a single edge with a shallow-scooped design that increases the power and efficiency of a forward stroke.